 Last years winner Espoir D'Allen for trainer Gavin Cromwell was one of the most emphatic winners of the contest in its history bolting up by 15 lengths and although a shock winner, a very worthy one.

-However, the five year old has suffered a season ending injury after only being back a week into training but this means the gelding will not be able to defend his title which now opens it up to many runners to go and write their names into Cheltenham folklore.
+However, the five year old has sadly since passed away but this means the gelding will not be able to defend his title which now opens it up to many runners to go and write their names into Cheltenham folklore.

 We have to start with two time winner of the race Buveur D'Air for Nicky Henderson who had a mixed season last year but many still fancied him to go on and gain a hat-trick of wins in the two mile contest, but it was not to be, falling a fair way out and seeing his chances of hall of fame status go down the drain.